davidbarone/Dbarone.Net.Mapper/README.md

 ```
 ### Member renaming strategy
 A member renaming strategy can be applied to types that are registered with the mapper configuration.
 Member renaming strategies are employed to rename members based on a rule.
 Mapping strategies implement the `IMemberRenameStrategy` interface.
 By default, no member renaming strategy is used.
-In this case, actual type member names are compared and matched between source and destination types to produce a set mapping rules.
+In this case, actual type member names are compared and matched between source and target types to produce a set mapping rules.
 However, the following classes can be used to provide a general renaming strategy:

 | Class                            | Description                                              |
 | -------------------------------- | -------------------------------------------------------- |